Thanh-Barnes/baby-busters-task-manager/README.md

 To do:
 - validation true/false statements to add
-- currently when add new task, it add task in same box. when add task make sure it creates new card
+- currently when add new task, it add task in same box. when add task make sure it creates new card or card list
 - when add new task make sure form clears for when adding new task